rohitsroch/rohitsroch.github.io/_posts/2020-09-21-brief-intro-to-tfserving.md

  # For GPU
  $ docker run -p 8500:8500 -p 8501:8501 -e MODEL_BASE_PATH=gs://mybucket/savedmodel -e MODEL_NAME=my_model -t tensorflow/serving:latest-gpu &
 ```

+*Thanks for reading and see you on the next one!*

 License: [CC-BY](https://creativecommons.org/licenses/by/3.0/)